isaac-perez7053/SymmState/README.md

 ## Overview

-SymmState is a powerful Python package designed to calculate and analyze various symmetry applications within solid-state physics, such as flexoelectric and piezoelectric properties of materials.
-This package provides seamless interaction with Abinit, allowing users to conduct sophisticated simulations and analyses directly from Python.
-The package builds off of the many Pymatgen objects for extended functionality.
+SymmState is a Python package designed to calculate and analyze various symmetry applications within solid-state physics, such as flexoelectric and piezoelectric properties of materials.
+This package provides seamless interaction with Abinit, allowing users to conduct sophisticated simulations and analyses directly through Python.
+The package builds off of  many Pymatgen objects for extended functionality.

 ## Installation